Why are the temperatures reported by Clisense so low?

 Why does the app ask users to select not two years, but two periods?

 0.2ºC may not sound like much, but it’s about 20% of the total atmospheric warming experienced since the late XIX century.
 It makes no sense to say that global warming has been 0.9ºC one year but 1.1ºC one or two years later, and then again 0.9ºC the following year.
-A longer period smoothes out this natural variability, as it will not be so heavily influenced by an event like El Niño.
-(Of course, one cannot be sure that natural variability has been completely removed just because one uses longer periods).
+A longer period smoothes out this natural variability, as it will not be so heavily influenced by a brief event like El Niño.
+(Of course, one cannot be sure that natural variability has been completely removed from the calculation just because one uses longer periods).

 If the user wants to look at a single year anyway, he can do it.
 Just select the same year both as the start and end of a given period.